moonvent/minecraft_mod_hphud/README.md

 #
 #outputIndicatorMode - mod has 3 different modes to output you amount of entity health:
 #
 #  Available values:
 #    1) currentHP - display amount of current entity HP, default value for parametr
 #      Example:
 #      10
 #    2) currentWithMaxHP - display current hp, slash, max hp
 #      Example:
 #        10 / 20
 #    3) currentPercentageHP - display amount of entity hp in percentage
 #      Example:
 #        50%
 #
 #searchDistance - How far (in blocks) mod will be search entity for display amount of HP
 #  Available values:
 #
 #    Positive Integer, 1 - 100, if set someting wrong
 #  Example:
 #    20
 #
 #indicatorColor - Color of indicator, I try a several colors, and find that pink :)
 #  is more suitable for most cases, but, if you think otherwise and have a suitable replacement, let me know.
 #  Our staff of one employee will check it, and if necessary, change the default color
 #
 #  Available values:
 #    Any color in hex view, for example, and by default sets FFAFFF
 #  Example:
 #    FFAFFF
 #
 #indicatorPosition - Indicator position, now, in relation from crosshair
 #
 #  Available values:
 #    LEFT_UPPER_NEAR_CROSSHAIR, RIGHT_UPPER_NEAR_CROSSHAIR, LEFT_BOTTOM_NEAR_CROSSHAIR, RIGHT_BOTTOM_NEAR_CROSSHAIR,
 #    RIGHT_NEAR_CROSSHAIR, TOP_NEAR_CROSSHAIR, BOTTOM_NEAR_CROSSHAIR, LEFT_NEAR_CROSSHAIR
 #  Example:
 #    LEFT_UPPER_NEAR_CROSSHAIR
 #
-#Final default config example seem like that:
+#warningAfterPressMenuKey - a warning in chat, which appear when press not complete keybind for open configuration of menu
 #
+#  Available values:
+#    1, 0
+#  Example:
+#    1greetingsAfterEnterInWorld - greetings in chat, after enter in the world
+#
+#  Available values:
+#    1, 0
+#  Example:
+#    1Final default config example seem like that:
+#
 #indicatorColor=FFAFFF
 #indicatorPosition=LEFT_UPPER_NEAR_CROSSHAIR
 #outputIndicatorMode=currentHP
+#greetingsAfterEnterInWorld=1
+#warningAfterPressMenuKey=1
 #searchDistance=20
 #
 #If something went wrong, you are set the wrong type of parametr or wrong parametr,